- Rail Trail

 - Former Railway

-- A great day or weekend destination close to Melbourne and Geelong with scenery ranging from suburban to rolling farmland to the picturesque Swan Bay
+- A great day or weekend excursion close to Melbourne and Geelong with scenery ranging from suburban to rolling farmland to the picturesque Swan Bay

 - Geelong and Queenscliff offer good shopping, food and drink